 “He didn’t seek the Beatles out, they came to him,” says Bob Roth, a TM educator of 42 years who worked closely with Maharishi.
 “He said, ‘I love those boys, but they set my work back 30 years.’
 That’s because it became a fad, rather than being seen as a medical process that has profound health benefits.”

-Testimonials from health professionals ranging from NYU School of Medicine neurologist Gary Kaplan, M.D., to the television personality, Dr. Mehmet Oz, attest to benefits including reduced blood pressure and stress hormones, as well as improved cognitive focus and creativity.”
+Testimonials from health professionals ranging from the NYU School of Medicine neurologist Gary Kaplan, M.D., to the television personality, Dr. Mehmet Oz, attest to benefits including reduced blood pressure and stress hormones, as well as improved cognitive focus and creativity.”

 “For Some of New York’s Most Successful, Transcendental Meditation”